PandoraMedia/hydra/hydra-gradle-plugin/README.md

 + `jobName` - name of the job (on CI server) executing a test run
 + `buildTag` - a unique name associated with a given execution of jobName
 + `slaveName` - the name of the host running the test
++ `clientTimeout` - how long client should wait (in milliseconds) before giving up on a network request
++ `numClientAttempts` - # of times the client should attempt network requests before giving up completely

 ### More on thread balancing